Safety in parks

 If the weather deteriorates or the walk is more difficult than expected, be prepared to turn back or change your plans.
 Pushing on beyond your limits may result in injury or even death.
 Be sure that you can recognise signs of hypothermia or heat stress and know how to respond.

-Check the weather forecast before you depart.
+weather forecast before you depart.
 Heed any bushwalker alerts and adjust your plans accordingly.

 What to pack